Touring Puglia, On Foot At Eye Level

 Head south to the heel of Italy’s boot with us as we explore the best of Puglia.
 Experience it all on walks in the sun-drenched landscapes, during visits to picturesque coastal towns and while meeting the warm, welcoming locals.
 From the iconic Trulli of Alberobello to the azure waters of the Adriatic Sea, Puglia offers so much to those who visit this southern gem.
-Join us on our cultural walking trip through this enchanting (and less touristy) region of Italy… andiamo!
+Join us on our popular cultural walking trip through this enchanting (and less touristy) region of Italy… andiamo!

 Explore Rione Monti’s Trullis in Alberobello